Feeding Oils and Fats to Horses – The Natural Suppliers of Omega 3 and 6

 Cereals and Fibres

 You could fulfill the majority of energy requirements using a combination of cereal and fibre, especially super fibres.
 But not all horses need or can tolerate cereal feeds.
-Having said that, it’s actually impossible to feed a diet without oil, as it’s found in all feed stuffs.
+Having said that, it’s actually impossible to feed a diet without fat, as it’s found in most feed stuffs albeit often as a seed meal.
 In this case small supplements of oil are all that are needed.

-Feeding a balancer with the correct, balanced level of Omega 3 and 6 fatty acids such as one from the Fibregenix range is a great way to ensure your horse or pony is getting everything he needs on a daily basis to ensure a nutritionally balanced diet.
+Feeding a Fibregenix balancer with the correct, balanced level of Omega 3 and 6 fatty acids is a great way to ensure a nutritionally balanced diet.
 It can take approximately 30 – 90 days until the benefits of feeding these essential fatty acids can be seen.
-But once your horse has a balanced diet with the correct levels of Omega 3 to 6 oils, it will have an improved immune system, indicated by a glossy coat and his overall health and well-being.
+But once your horse’s diet has the optimum levels of Omega 3 and 6, you’ll notice improved overall health and well-being.

 Copra – A viable Alternative?

-Coconut oil or more often coconut meal (copra) is commonly added to horses’ diets to promote condition.
-However, it’s low in Omega 6 and crucially contains zero omega 3s.
-Therefore, if you feed this as your only source of fat, your horse will become deficient in Omega 3.
-Coconut oil and copra are more than 90% saturated fatty acids consisting of mostly medium chain triglycerides which don’t exist in grasses.
+Coconut oil, or more often coconut meal (copra), is commonly added to horses’ diets to promote condition.
+It’s a saturated fat with virtually no Omega 6 and crucially contains zero omega 3s.
+Therefore, if you feed this as your only source of fat and your horse has no access to grazing, your horse will become Omega 3 deficient.
+Coconut oil and copra are more than 90% saturated fatty acids consisting of over 60% medium chain triglycerides which don’t exist in grasses.
 One therefore has to query the value of feeding a saturated fat which a horse doesn’t usually get in his diet…

 Whilst rich in the long chain Omega 3 fatty acids, EPA and DHA, fish oils are higher in LA than ALA and can be contaminated with heavy metals such as copper or mercury and organic pollutants such as PCBs or dioxins.
 This poses the question as to whether it’s worth the potential risk.
 Palatability can also be an issue for some horses.
 After all, a horse doesn’t normally eat fish!

 Horses are very well adapted to utilising oils and fats in their diet, particularly as a source of energy.
-Always try and follow a horse’s natural vegetable diet and choose your oil/fat accordingly.
+Always try and follow a horse’s natural herbivorous diet and choose your oil/fat accordingly.